 Removing The Skin (Rind)

 This recipe doesn’t require the rid of the belly.

 This is because the rind is far tougher than the rest of the pork and will stop flavour from absorbing into the meat.
 Any decent butcher should remove this for you, however, I like to remove it myself.
 This is for 1 main reason.

 I LOVE making crispy pork skin while the belly cures!
-To remove the skin you will need one of the best slicing knifes (it can tough to get thought the rind).
 With the rind side up place the knife between the rind and the meat and slide away from you.